G'wed: Filming and release

-Filming took place across Merseyside, Liverpool in the summer of 2023.
+Filming took place across Merseyside in the summer of 2023.

 The series aired on ITV2 and began streaming on ITVX in February 2024.
 The series became the most watched comedy on ITVX since Changing Ends, with 4.9 million streams on the platform.
 On 2 March 2024, it aired on ITV1.
 On 11 July 2024, the series was renewed for series two and three.